 Self Love Bucket List

-Practice Self Love
+Self Love Activities

-The house is quiet, the city is quiet, it’ll probably be some of the most peaceful moments of the day.
-Take a few minutes to practice gratitude for the good things in our lives, both big and small.
-Doing so can have a positive impact on how we feel the rest of the day.
+Watching the sunrise is one of the most peaceful ways to start the day.
+The house is quiet.
+The city is quiet, and it’ll probably be some of the most peaceful moments of the day.
+Take a few minutes to practice gratitude for the good things in your life, both big and small.
+Doing so can positively impact how we feel the rest of the day.

+Journaling has many benefits, which include calming and clearing the mind.
 Letting go of negative thoughts, reducing stress, promoting and enhancing your creativity, and the list goes on and on.
-Sometimes it’s hard to sit and write.
-Or you don’t feel like you have much you want to write about, start with writing that.
-Just get your pen moving and it will get easier the more you do it.
+Sometimes, it’s hard to sit and write.
+If you don’t feel like you have much you want to write about, start with writing that.
+Just get your pen moving, and it will get easier the more you do it.
 My daily journaling began after reading The Artist’s Way.

-Sitting or walking by water can induce a calming and even meditative state.
+Being in nature is a great way to reset.
+Simply sitting or walking by water can induce a calming and even meditative state.
 Fresh air and sunshine can help energize us.
 And being away from the hustle of the city can help clear our minds and leave us feeling more grounded.

 If you can’t actually leave the city, try walking on the beach, picnicking in the park, or gardening in your yard.